zero-one-group/geni/CONTRIBUTING.md

 - Push the newly built container to DockerHub with `make docker-push`.
 - Merge the library version-bump branch.
 - Create a new release on GitHub with a summary of all the changes and the new uberjar uploaded.
-- Ensure that the post-release CI steps pass with `make post-release-test`.